 Be online 100%

-You need to have online forms, a parent portal, and single sign-on.
+You need a student enrollment management system with online forms, a parent portal, and single sign-on.
 Give parents immediate access to the information they demand.
 They don’t want to call you to find out the status of their application, whether or not their payment was received, or what their child’s homework assignment was.
 Also, it is now almost inconvenient to have to manually fill out an application or any other paperwork.
 With technology these days no one wants to actually mail anything into your office.

 Build a strong communication plan.